All Episodes

 If his words didn't make a difference, he wouldn't have been such a hate figure for the left, and they would have just ignored him or laughed at him.

-The the sort of demonic forces of the left would not be that angry and would not be revelling in his death in the way that they did until there were consequences.
+The sort of demonic forces of the left would not be that angry and would not be revelling in his death in the way that they did until there were consequences.

 It's funny, isn't it?

-I mean, all they did, for instance, was just show insane videos and go.
+Libs of TikTok, I mean, all they did, for instance, was just show insane videos and go, look how mental this person is.

-Well she's the hate figure of the left now, yeah.
+She's a hit figure of the left now, yeah.

-Yeah, she got dark, people like tried to, you know, attempted murder and things like that.
+People like tried to, you know, attempted murder and things like that.

-And and and that's the thing, right?
+And that's the thing, right?

-Like the truth hurts these people.
+Like, the truth hurts these people.

 Exactly.